smoradlou/mugs/README.md

 gcloud ml-engine local train --module-name trainer.task --package-path trainer/ -- --eval-steps 5
 ```

-If you run this command before you wrote any code in the model.py file, you will notice that it returns errors.
-Your goal is to write code that does not return errors and achieves an accuracy that is as high as possible.

 The command above will perform 5 evaluation steps during the training.
 If you want to change this, you only have to change the 5 at the end of the command to the number of evaluation steps you like.
 The batch size and the number of training steps should be defined in the model.py file.

-Make sure you'll think about the solution you will submit for this coding test.
-If you want the code written by us can be changed to your needs.
-It is however important that we can still perform our automated evaluation when you submit your solution so make sure you test your solution thoroughly before you submit it.
-How you can test your solution will be explained later in this README.md file.

 ![Data overview](data.png =1x)